andrevidela/Research-report/Activity.md

   - Add a tag to linearity 1 and then use it when pattern matching on a value The pattern match will have one branch with linearity w and one branch with linearity 1, linearity 1 can do the update in-place
 - [ ] add binary math to benchmarks
+- [ ] watch "how to write a paper" from SPJ
+- [ ] finish re-reading linear haskell

+# 21

+rough day

 # 20